-8.4.1.
+9.4.2.
 1.8 V Supply Voltage

-Unlike previous GNSS receiver modules, the SE873 requires a single always-on 1.8 V supply.
+Unlike some previous GNSS receiver modules, the SE868-V3 requires a single always-on 1.8 V supply.
 Rather than having a "split" power supply design of main and backup, the module manages all of its power modes internally.
 The module will power up into the state determined by the ON-OFF pin (High: RUN; Low: HIBERNATE).